mcshaz/icuscoreR/README.md

-The `R` Data Frame must contain the field names described in the Australia New Zealand Intensive Care Society (ANZICS) Adult Patient Data (APD) Data Dictionary (ANZICS Centre for Outcome and Resource Evaluation (2022)).
+The `R` Data Frame must contain the field names described in the Australia New Zealand Intensive Care Society (ANZICS) Adult Patient Data (APD) Data Dictionary (Australian and New Zealand Intensive Care Society Centre for Outcome and Resource Evaluation (2022)).
 All field names are case insensitive, including a mandatory `IcuEpisodeId` field. `HI` and `LO` suffixes on field names such as `HRHI` (the highest heart rate in 24 hours from ICU admission) are optional, so `HRHI` can be `HR` if only 1 extreme is available, or if there are multiple rows of data for each `IcuEpisodeId`.

 For greater detail, read `vignette(apache3)`.